OUR OFFICES ARE OPEN! We are taking every precaution to ensure our clients and team members are safe. Learn more

 For most Wisconsin drivers, it’s legal to talk on a cellphone and drive.
 However, recently-licensed motorists—those with an instructional permit or a probationary license—can use cellphones only for emergency purposes.
 And commercial drivers are generally prohibited from using cellphones unless they use hands-free devices.
 (Wis.
 Stat.
 Ann. § 346.89(4)(a), (4)(c)(2) (2016).)

-At Bye, Goff and Rohde, Ltd. our Wisconsin Distracted Driving Attorneys are here to assist you as you regain normalcy after any car accident.
-We represent car accident victims due to the negligence or recklessness of someone who was texting and driving.
+At Bye, Goff & Rohde, our Distracted Driving Attorneys are here to assist you as you regain normalcy after any car accident.
+We represent accident victims due to the negligence or recklessness of someone who was texting and driving.
 If you or someone you love has been injured or killed in a vehicle accident that could have been stopped, then contact our team of Wisconsin and Minnesota personal injury lawyers today.

 Texting and driving accident victims may recover damages for: